 In some counties, the objective of a stronger customer connection is mandated top-down by regulatory authorities.
 In England and Wales, for instance, the regulatory framework requires water utilities to develop business plans that reﬂect customer preferences for maintaining and improving service levels (Lanz & Provins, 2016).
 In other countries, including the Netherlands, this process has been predominantly bottom-up driven.
 In the past decade, under pressure from increasingly critical and demanding customers, Dutch water company utility managers increasingly feel confronted with the challenge to shift from being just a water supplier to becoming a customer-oriented service provider (Hegger et al., 2011).
-In the Netherlands, this growing interest in ‘the world beyond the meter’ was reinforced by the 2014 OECD study on the Dutch state of water governance.
+In the Netherlands, this growing interest in ‘the world beyond the meter’ was reinforced by the 2014 Organisation for Economic Co-operation and Development (OECD) study on the Dutch state of water governance.
 While the OECD study hailed the Netherlands as ‘an international example’ of water resource management, it also expressed concern about a ‘striking awareness gap’ among Dutch citizens with regard to key water management functions (OECD, 2014).
 Previous studies had warned of similar lack of citizen concern in several other countries (OECD, 2011).
 The 2014 OECD study concluded that Dutch citizens take water services for granted, which tends to decrease public involvement and risks undermining the willingness to pay for water services (OECD, 2014).
 Today, the ambition to more strongly and directly connect with customers is reflected in many online strategy statements and annual reports of the Dutch drinking water companies, which are often characterized as publicly owned but privately managed utilities (Beuken et al., 2014; OECD, 2014).
 For instance, Waternet, the water cycle company for Amsterdam, has gone public with its ambition of becoming the country's best public service provider by 2020 (Waternet, 2018), whereas Vitens, the largest drinking water company in the Netherlands, has declared customer excellence as one of its key strategic goals (Vitens, 2017).

 Given the current regional monopoly structure of water utilities in the Netherlands, households cannot choose between different water providers.
 Therefore, preferences for different aspects of water services cannot be observed directly, making it not always easy to understand what customers consider important (Lanz & Provins, 2016).
 In fact, we would argue that what the 2014 OECD study identified as an awareness gap among Dutch citizens, to a large extent, could be considered a mutual, reciprocal awareness gap, since water utilities also generally have very little knowledge about the preferences and concerns of their customers, other than safe and high-quality water at an affordable price.
 To bridge this gap, among other things, various drinking water companies conduct customer satisfaction surveys or have created drinking water panels in which a small group of selected customers can regularly express their opinion (de Goede et al., 2016).
 Other companies have involved drinking water customers by means of ‘citizen science’, i.e., the participation of the general public in the generation of scientific knowledge, with positive effects on confidence and awareness (Brouwer & Hessels, 2019).
 Also in the current Dutch drinking water benchmark – initially an instrument to avoid direct government interference and later to stimulate improvements and efficiency gains in the sector (De Witte & Saal, 2010) – customers are consulted about their experience of the water quality and their customer service experience (Vewin, 2013).
 As a result, more and more utilities recognize that customers are not merely indifferent consumers with the single concern of receiving safe water at the lowest cost, but that they interact in different roles and relationships with their providers (Hegger et al., 2011).
 Accordingly, drinking water companies increasingly recognize that the ‘average user’ does not exist, in practice (Boyle et al., 2011).
 Indeed, although traditional accounts on the preferences or wishes of ‘the average drinking water customer’ or ‘the majority of customers’ may still be dominant, more recently studies have demonstrated that there are significant variations between different customers and that water customer service expectations and preferences differ by user type (Fife-Schaw et al., 2007; Dziedzic & Karney, 2016).
 Accordingly, Boyle et al. (2011) argue that individual customers are all different and that distinguishing between different groups of customers with distinct usage patterns is preferable to treating the customer-base as a single, homogeneous mass.